ServerDeveloper9447/rootless-ssh/readme.md

 // to close the server
 server.stop();

+// to access the underlying websocket instance const ws = server.ws()
 ```
 **Note: Make sure to change the `auth` property as this can give an attacker access to your terminal.
 Even without root access, an attacker can do much damage to your system.**